 What exactly is the SNOO, and why is it so expensive?

 If the baby is stirring, it can gently rock them back to sleep.
-If baby is crying, the SNOO learns the best combination of white noise and gentle movements to calm them down.
+If the baby is crying, the SNOO learns the best combination of white noise and gentle movements to calm them down.
 There’s also a free corresponding app if you want to control SNOO from your phone.
 Sounds amazing, right?
 The only catch is that the SNOO bassinet costs $1,700 to buy — however, there are sales throughout the year making the bassinet even less.
-I’ve seen additional discounts for Mother’s Day, Father’s Day and even April Fool’s, like right now.
+For example, this past Mother’s Day, the brand offered up to 30% off — making the SNOO Bassinet just $1,186.50.
+We haven’t yet heard of any Father’s Day discounts, but we’ll update this post if we do.

 You can rent the SNOO instead of buying it.